 Combining pristine beaches and awe-inspiring landscapes this 4-day-trip highlights the most popular attractions of Coron.
-Experience Coron Island which is a beautiful paradise with crystal-water lakes, tropical beaches and glinting lagoons.
-Visit the pristine islands of Coron bay, relax on…explore
+Coron is a beautiful paradise with crystal-water lakes, tropical beaches and glinting lagoons.
+Visit the pristine islands of Coron bay, relax on the white beaches…explore

 Coron is a 1st class municipality in the province of Palawan, Philippines.